 Your plan should be to get your attacker to lower his guard and relax a little.
 Stop and think about this for a minute.
 See if you can come up with a way to APPEAR beaten while at the same time position yourself for a strike.

 Now timing steps into the arena.
 This is just as, if not more, important than using the element of surprise.
 Keep up your acting; imagine your work of art is in front of you.
 It may help you to see your attacker’s face as your ugly drawing.
 Scratch your nose and when he’s close, still, and off guard, STRIKE and then get out of there.

 Points to remember: Only when all else fails should you use this technique and by all means, do it right!
 Also, remember that you stand a good chance of permanently damaging your attacker’s eyes.
+And of cranking up the pressure and just pissing him off, triggering more violence.
 BUT in an extreme situation, consider what may happen if you don’t!
 The element of surprise, and good timing, are vitally important.
 If you don’t like the idea of poking someone in the eyes, it may help you to see your attacker’s face as your ugly drawing.
 Finally…

 A good attack is like a car crash, if you walk away from it… be happy!